Here Are The Five Mistakes We Make While Designing A Mentoring ProgramMentoring Programs

 The benefits of a well-designed mentoring program have already been experienced first-hand by thousands of organizations.
 Not only does it help the mentee develop their professional and personal abilities, thereby helping them advance their career, but it also has tons of advantages for the organization itself.
 From employee onboarding and engagement to retention, a mentoring program can boost many organizational measures.

 However, some organizations may find that their mentoring programs do not bear the results they expected.
-In most cases, this is due to the poor designing of the program.
+In most cases, this is due to the poor design of the program.
 As an entrepreneur, here are the most common mentoring program design mistakes you should avoid:

 - Failing to communicate goals and expectations clearly

 Participants of the mentoring program need to know how they can benefit from the program.
 Only then will they be interested in investing their time and energy into it.
-This means that you need to communicate what both the mentor and mentee can take away from experience.
+This means that you need to communicate what both the mentor and mentee can take away from the experience.
 Equally is making sure that participants are made aware of their roles and responsibilities.
 Each mentoring program is different, so you cannot assume that they will intuit what they are expected to do.

 - Not gaining executive support